Child and Family

 SKILLS AND COMPETENCIES:

-Ability to sit, stand, bend and reach, drive a vehicle, operate standard office equipment such as phone, computer, facsimile, copier/printer, and other business machines.
+Ability to sit, stand, bend and reach, drive, operate standard office equipment such as phone, computer, facsimile, copier/printer, and other business machines.
 Occasional lifting up to 40 lbs.
-Must have safe, dependable vehicle to transport consumers with a valid Colorado Driver License/good driving record.

-May require occasional evening, or weekend hours depending on program and consumer needs.
+May require occasional evening, weekend or on-call hours.
+Some local travel depending on position.